ravendb/bootcamp/src/Unit-1/lesson4/README.md

 ## The basics of the `Load` method
 As the name implies, the `Load` method gives you the option of loading a document or a set of documents, passing the document(s) id(s) as parameters.
-The result will be a object representing the document or `null` if document does not exists.
+The result will be an object representing the document or `null` if the document does not exists.

 A document is loaded only once in a session.
 Even though we call the `Load` method twice passing the same document id, only a single remote call to the server will be made.
-Whenever a document is loaded, it is added to a internal dictionary managed by the session.
+Whenever a document is loaded, it is added to an internal dictionary managed by the session.

 ### Exercise: Confirming that a document is loaded only once in a session

-This exercise picks up right where previous one, in the previous lesson, left off.
+This exercise picks up right where the previous one, in the previous lesson, left off.

 Change your program to call the `Load` method two times passing the same value as the parameter.
 Then, use the `Debug.Assert` method to confirm the